What is the QUAD and What Are its Objectives?

 Written by Vedika Pathania, a second-year student.

-The QUAD, which is short for The A four-sided figure.
-Security Dialogue is a meeting and talks that are held between four nations – the United States, India, Japan, and Australia.
+The QUAD, which is short for The Quadrilateral Security Dialogue is a meeting and talks that are held between four nations – the United States, India, Japan, and Australia.

 This time, the Quad’s four leaders—the US, Australia, India, and Japan—met in person for the first time.
 The collective pledged to collaborate on a variety of issues, which include COVID-19 vaccines, global warming, and Indo-Pacific security, which was reaffirmed at their September meeting at the White House.
 The difficult task of carrying out the plan now begins.